banner

 http://www.impedimenta.es/novedades.htm

-A facsimile of Blast will be published in the spring of 2009 by Gingko Press and Thames and Hudson, with an Introduction by Paul Edwards.
+A new facsimile of Blast was published in 2009 by Gingko Press and Thames and Hudson, with an introduction by Paul Edwards.

 A new edition of the 1928 version of Tarr, edited by Scott Klein, will be published by Oxford University Press in 2010.